Revel in Traditional Culture and Nature! Three-Day Itineraries in Himeji

 Myozenji Temple

-Myozenji Temple, designated by the prefecture as an Important Cultural Property, can also be toured inside its buildings and to see its old tools.
-The temple has the largest thatch roof in the village that will impress all who visit.
+Myozenji Temple, designated as an Important Cultural Property by Gifu Prefecture, also offers tours of its buildings and a chance to see its old tools.
+The temple boasts the largest thatched roof in the village, leaving a lasting impression on all visitors.

 Shirakawa-go